 The next generation of mobile network technology is inching closer and closer, which means one thing; faster data speeds right?

-I mean there’s claims 5G will allow us to download an entire HD movie in 6 seconds, which seems downright ridiculous, yet also amazing.
+I mean there are claims 5G will allow us to download an entire HD movie in 6 seconds, which seems downright ridiculous, yet also amazing.

 So...what can we actually expect once 5G arrives?